DigoP27A/Removedor-de-Duplicatas/README.md

-# Removedor-de-Duplicatas
+# Duplicate Filter for specific data structure>
-Este código recebe um arquivo específico .csv e remove duplicatas de acordo com a coluna R
+This program receives a specific .csv file and remove duplicates by analysing the DOIs